AhmedMousa7/WAL-Test/README.md

 # WAL-Test

-this repo is implementation of dagger2 , rxjava , clean architecture and architecture component using kotlin
+# This repository is an implementation of clean architecture + dagger2 + rxjava + liveData and viewModel using kotlin